Anaconda-Platform/chalmers/README.md

 ## Quickstart

-#### Running chalmers on system boot

-    sudo chalmers service install

-This will setup chalmers to start as the current user using the os native init scripts.
-On windows, you can use `runas` if you are not administrator.

-To run chalmers as the root user run

-    sudo chalmers service install --root

-You may also run the chalmers service locally without requiring root privleges

-    chalmers service install

-#### Running chalmers on system boot (All platforms)

 #### Adding a Program

+This will start the sleep program and keep it running.

-    chalmers add --name sleep -- sleep 10 chlamers start sleep
+    chalmers add --name myprogram -- sleep 1000 chlamers start myprogram

 #### Check the program status